astropy/astropy/docs/convolution/using.rst

-:func:`~astropy.convolution.convolve.convolve` is implemented as a direct convolution algorithm, while :func:`~astropy.convolution.convolve.convolve_fft` uses a fast fourier transform (FFT).
+:func:`~astropy.convolution.convolve.convolve` is implemented as a direct convolution algorithm, while :func:`~astropy.convolution.convolve.convolve_fft` uses a fast Fourier transform (FFT).
 Thus, the former is better for small kernels, while the latter is much more efficient for larger kernels.